davidrhyne/static-job-listings/README.md

 ### Continued development

-This was a great exercise in React and styled-components and I will continue to focus on projects like to keep get more experience in both of these... along with flexbox, JavaScript, and CSS.
+This was a great exercise in React and styled-components and I will continue to focus on projects like this to keep get more experience in both of these... along with flexbox, JavaScript, and CSS.
 In particular, I will focus on techniques like ...restProps and children to limit the number of props passed between components.

 ### Useful resources